This anti-racism group just built a memorial to lynching victims — and it’s about time

-In recent years, Washington, D.C. has seen memorials built to honor civil rights icons Martin Luther King, Jr. and Rosa Parks.
-And soon, the nation's capitol will have a Smithsonian museum dedicated to African-American history.
+In recent years, Washington, D.C., has seen memorials built to honor civil rights icons Martin Luther King Jr. and Rosa Parks.
+And the nation has opened the wildly popular Smithsonian museum dedicated to African-American history.

-The memorial will coincide with the opening of a museum that focuses on African-American history, from centuries of enslavement to modern-day mass incarceration.
+The memorial coincides with the opening of a museum that focuses on African-American history, from centuries of enslavement to modern-day mass incarceration.
 The memorial's creators said they hoped to help evolve the nation's perspective on its racial history, especially its most horrific moments.

 "Our goal isn't to be divisive," Bryan Stevenson, the director of the Equal Justice Initiative, told the New York Times.
 "Our goal is just to get people to confront the truth of our past with some more courage."

-Titled "Memorial to Peace and Justice," the EJI project will sit on six acres of land that used to be a public housing project in Montgomery.
-The structure will include the thousands of lynching victims' names on concrete columns, which will represent hundreds of U.S. counties where the acts took place.
+Titled "Memorial to Peace and Justice," the EJI project sits on six acres of land that used to be a public housing project in Montgomery.
+The structure includes the thousands of lynching victims' names on concrete columns, which will represent hundreds of U.S. counties where the acts took place.

 Lynchings were a form of racial terror largely inflicted on African-Americans in the U.S., during slavery and after its abolishment.
 Often carried out by mobs of whites, the act was meant to instill fear in blacks and to maintain white supremacy in the Deep South.

 Although the act became less prevalent during the civil rights era, it never became expressly illegal under federal law to lynch someone.
 A Missouri congressman, Leonidas Dyer, introduced an anti-lynching bill that passed the House of Representatives in 1922, according to the NAACP.
 But the legislation was was filibustered in the Senate and never managed to get through Congress in subsequent attempts.